- 26 Feb 2026

 Quick Overview

-Slate Payments typically has lower fees than any payment processor that an organization may be using, supports the greatest diversity of payment methods, provides the most robust international support, and provides the most direct integration with Slate.
-If you need to capture payments directly on a form/event, Slate Payments is very much the right tool to use!
+Slate Payments typically has lower fees than other payment processors that an organization may be using, supports the greatest diversity of payment methods, provides the most robust international support, and provides the most direct integration with Slate.
+If you need to capture payments directly on a form/event, Slate Payments is very much the right tool to use.

-Since 2016 we have processed over $1.50 billion in total payment volume.
-Slate Payments is powered by the Stripe Connect platform.
-In 2024, collectively, all the businesses running on Stripe processed $1.4 trillion in total payment volume for a calendar year (which sums to roughly 1.3% of total global GDP).
-Stripe is now used by half of the large Fortune 100 companies, as well as by dynamic growth companies (80% of the Forbes Cloud 100 and the Forbes AI 50 are customers).
+Slate Payments is powered by the Stripe platform.
+In 2024, collectively, all the businesses running on Stripe processed $1.4 trillion in total payment volume for a calendar year.
+Stripe is used by half of the large Fortune 100 companies.

-Slate Payments allows you to embed payment capture on a form/event via the Slate payment widget (i.e. no form submission without payment!)
+Slate Payments allows payment capture directly in a form/event via the Slate payment widget, allowing for a form submission to be conditioned upon successful payment.

-Slate Payments allows your users to manage refunds directly inside Slate (refund initiation from the payment activity or via the payment history).
-Trace IDs automatically appear when and where available.
+Manage refunds directly inside Slate (refund initiation from the payment activity or via the payment history).
+Refund trace IDs automatically appear when and where available.

 Tap-to-pay feature inside the Slate mobile app, allows you to accept contactless in-person payments on your mobile device without having to use extra hardware.
 You can accept payments from contactless credit or debit cards, Apple Pay, Apple Watch, and smartphones with other digital wallets.

-In-person / card present payments via bespoke Stripe hardware (with MOTO capabilities)
+In-person / card present payments via secure hardware that accepts tap, chip, swipe, and manual entry.